Horoscopes: Your February Forecast Is Here

 No matter your sign, spiritual advisor Lisa Greenfield says this is all due to two major eclipses this month.
 They'll be a lunar eclipse on February 10, followed by a solar eclipse the 26th.
 The first one will hit a dark star that represents feelings of being silenced, powerless and shut down.
 But not to worry: "Eclipses on the difficult stars work for us, though, by lessening their power," noted the pro.

-With that said, it makes sense that now's the the time to speak up, speak out and share what's in your heart.
+With that said, it makes sense that now's the time to speak up, speak out and share what's in your heart.

 Bonus: You may also receive bold declarations of love, learn about feelings you didn't expect and find surprises that may first shock and then dazzle you.
 Who doesn't love that?